 BAAM uses the proven design and technology from its laser platform including the machine frame, motion system and control.
 It has also been adapted with an extruder and feeding system.
 This is designed for production and manufacturing.
 Its size and speed allow large parts to be finished quickly.

-This large-build 3D printer allows you to use commodity thermoplastic materials which makes printing cost per part more reasonable.
+This large-scale 3D printer allows you to use commodity thermoplastic materials which makes printing cost per part more reasonable.
 This is designed with an open architecture to give you more options in choosing the materials.
 At the same time, this keeps material costs low.

 When it comes to print quality, you will surely be impressed because it has a great resolution and delivers high-quality outputs.
 In fact, this is the best large build 3D printer for your big 3D printing projects.
-The products are durable, high-quality and with smooth-finish.
+The products are durable, high-quality and smooth-finish.

 - Company: CI